This is the current version of this document. To view historic versions, click the link in the document's navigation

 Heads of School/Directors

 Manage fair, consistent, and transparent reward and recognition processes to recognise outstanding performance and contribution to organisational success, as well as consistent behaviours which contribute to a leadership culture.

 Make recommendations to the relevant Deputy Vice-Chancellor or Pro Vice-Chancellor for nominations for The University

 Make provision within existing budget allocation for any financial rewards and recognition.

-Approve and arrange for the allocation of informal rewards and recognition in accordance with the faculty
+Approve and arrange for the allocation of informal rewards and recognition in accordance with the college

 Make recommendation for formal rewards and recognition to the Head of School or Director.